adelanteand/adelanteandalucia/wp-content/plugins/complianz-gdpr/readme.txt

 With some custom CSS this is possible, but we do not consider a cookie wall to be GDPR compliant, so it's not actively supported.
 We do, however, have the option to create a Soft Cookie Wall.
 Which blocks interaction with the website, but dismissing remains a possibility.

 == Changelog ==
+= 6.1.5 =
+* Fix: 'NOT' condition not loading correctly, props @rickvanleeuwen

+= 6.1.4 =
+* Improvement: integration which fixes bug in Thrive theme which removes other plugin's inline css
+* Improvement: Use category as fallback for service consent
+* Improvement: legal update to imprint/impressum
+* Improvement: adjustments to EU configuration to allow for Switzerland as region
+* Improvement: add Burst Statistics to suggested plugins for privacy friendly statistics
+* Improvement: improve caching mechanism to ensure that on even for persistent cached database queries, these get updated when necessary
+* Improvement: new event for integrations 'cmplz_status_change_service'
+* Improvement: when checking callback function, also check for prefix
+* Improvement: user registration pro
+* Fix: reCaptcha integration in combination with consent per service, props @esby
+* Fix: Burst Statistics integration could cause duplicate hits in some situations
+* Fix: Placeholders for Elementor Facebook and Twitter widget, and allow for Consent Per Service
+* Fix: Consent per service icw Elementor Youtube implementation
+* Fix: US revoke statistics with forceEnableStats
+* Fix: drop Elementor Pro Cookie Banner support
+* Fix: drop aria-checked=true for input type=checkbox, props @lofesa
+* Fix: Uncaught TypeError: service is null when Elementor integration used in combination with Cookie Shredder/consent per service
+* Fix: duplicate id in back-end radio field

+= 6.1.3 =
+* Fix: Consent Mode consenting to marketing when preferences was accepted
+* Fix: Burst Statistics integration triggering twice

 = 6.1.2 =
 * New: Matomo Tag Manager / WP Piwik
 * Improvement: editable "I Agree" button for consent per service/Cookie Shredder